andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Timebox Plan

 The Timebox Plan is an evolutionary product that provides depth and detail for each Timebox identified in the Delivery Plan.
-It elaborates on the objectives provided for that Timebox and details the deliverables of that Timebox, along with the activities to produce those deliverables and the resources to do the work.
-The Timebox Plan is created by the Solution Development Team and is often represented on a Team Board as work to do, in progress, and done.
-It is updated at least on a daily basis at the Daily Stand-ups.
+It elaborates on the objectives for that Timebox and details its deliverables, along with the activities to produce them and the resources required to do the work.
+The Solution Development Team creates the Timebox Plan and is often represented on a Team Board as work to do, in progress, and done.
+It is updated at least daily during the Daily Stand-ups.

 **Roles and Responsibilities:**

 Role Rationale

-Produced by Solution Development Team Responsible for self-organising to 'say what they will do'
+Produced by the Solution Development Team, Responsible for self-organising to 'say what they will do'

-Produced for Solution Development Team Responsible for self-organising and doing what they said they would do
+Produced for the  Solution Development Team, Responsible for self-organising and doing what they said they would do

-Approved by Project Manager Technical Manager Jointly responsible for acknowledging that the team are properly focussed on the timely delivery of a fit-for-purpose Solution Increment
+Approved by the Project Manager and the Technical Manager.
+Jointly responsible for acknowledging that the team are appropriately focused on the timely delivery of a fit-for-purpose Solution Increment

 # Timebox Review Record

 The Timebox Review Record is a dynamic document that captures feedback from each review conducted during a Timebox.
-It details achievements up to that point and any feedback that may impact future plans.
+It details achievements up to that point and any feedback that may impact plans.
 In regulated environments, it includes a formal, auditable record of review comments from expert Business Advisors and other roles, making it a governance product.

 **Roles and Responsibilities:**

 Produced By:
     Team Leader: Ensures the Iterative Development process is focused, controlled, and that all testing and review activities are properly conducted.
 Produced For:
-    Project Governance Authority: Requires assurance that development is properly controlled and all testing and review activities are conducted correctly.
+    Project Governance Authority: Requires assurance that development is adequately controlled and all testing and review activities are conducted correctly.
     Project Manager: Tracks progress toward delivering the final solution.
 Approved By:
     Business Visionary: Confirms that the Evolving Solution Increment remains fit for business purposes.